Pop-Up Piano Miami Second Edition During the Week of Art Basel Miami Beach 2012

 After Art Basel Miami Beach week, the pianos will be donated to local charities.
 PUPM will also work to expand, develop and implement specially designed music programs and workshops at some of the charities where the pianos will permanently reside.

 Stay tuned for musician, sponsor, and piano location announcements as well as event details.
 For more information, visit www.PopUpPianoMia.com.
-To keep track of piano locations, artists, and musicians, please follow Pop-Up Piano Miami on Twitter and Facebook.Be sure to tell them Soul Of Miami sent you!
+To keep track of piano locations, artists, and musicians, please follow Pop-Up Piano Miami on Twitter and Facebook.If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.